 Action EV 1g: In coordination with Action EV 2a, consider hiring an economic development specialist to conduct business outreach and coordination.

-Action EV 1h: Work with telecommunications service providers to ensure the access and availability of a wide range of state-of-the-art telecommunication systems and services for households, businesses, institutions, and public agencies throughout the community and work with property owners and landlords to identify the highest and best use for properties.
+Action EV 1h: Work with telecommunications service providers to ensure the access and availability of a wide range of state-of-the-art telecommunication systems and services for households, businesses, institutions, and public agencies throughout the community.